-Timing is Everything: The placement of the Retreats at the time of the SID annual meeting allows attendees to establish connections with each other, and to other meeting attendees.
-These social networks foster collegiality, collaboration, an appreciation for productive interactions.
-Sustained exposure to the entire spectrum of dermatologic research will influence the trainees as they make their career decision, and fuel their interest in pursuing this area of science.
+The Retreat allows attendees to establish connections with each other, and to the retreat faculty members.
+These social networks foster collegiality, collaborations, an appreciation for the creative, multidisciplinary nature of science and other productive interactions.
+For example, residents may meet PhD trainees who are working to improve skin imaging, or high throughput molecular detection and can share their understanding of clinical problems on which this science would be suitably focused.
+Sustained exposure to the entire spectrum of dermatologic research will influence the trainees as they make their career decision, as well as build their enthusiasm for this area of science.

 Applications now being accepted through March 31.
 Apply here:

 The Blank Forum is presented each year during the SID’s Annual Meeting.
 Inspired by Harvard Medical School Research Fellow Irvin H. Blank, PhD, the session provides insights into several topics that would be of interest to those in Resident/Post-Doc training programs.

 The SID’s Committee on Diversity and Inclusion has been charged with planning and executing content focusing on various types of D & I topics.
 These types of programming have and will come in forms of taped video presentations, in-person sessions at the time of the Annual/Virtual Meeting(s), white papers, and journal articles to name a few.
 Click here for our current Diversity & Inclusion Suggested Reading

 In collaboration with many of today’s leading pharmaceutical companies, the SID creates partnerships that are then able to deliver scientific sessions with world renown thought leaders that provides value to our community.
 Many of these sessions occur as a part of the SID Annual/Virtual Meeting(s).